-One of the most often asked questions from players about blackjack strategy, is “how should I bet?”
+One of players’ most often asked questions about blackjack strategy is “how should I bet?”

-You’ve got several options and I’ll discuss them all in this article and offer my recommendation.
+You’ve got several options, and I’ll discuss them in this article and offer my recommendation.

 Which Online Blackjack Strategy Should You Choose?

 There are options for how much money you should bet and many theories about when you should change it.
-There are two basic schools of thought:
+There are two primary schools of thought:

 - Never change your bet amount

 - Change your bet amount according to some system

 Neither of these is a perfect blackjack strategy, but some betting systems are less perfect than others.
 Read below to find out why.

-The best strategies to try when you’re new to casino: Flat Bet
+The best strategy to try when you’re new to a casino: Flat Bet

 This means betting the same amount all the time.
 Most players don’t like to bet this way because they figure if the dealer wins more hands than them, they’ll never win any money.